Frequently Asked Questions

 Which forms of payment do you accept?
 Will you take eCheck?

 Out of necessity I accept only PayPal and credit cards for online transactions.
-If you happen to be in the Madison, Wisconsin or Chicago, Illinois I gladly accept cash and will provide a 10% discount for in-person transactions.
+If you happen to be in the Madison, Wisconsin or Chicago, Illinois areas I gladly accept cash and will provide a 10% discount for in-person transactions.

 Will your daisy chain cable cause noise?